mckennapsean/dissertation/content/02-background.md

 @Goodwin2013a; @Moere2011], design practitioners explicitly emphasize and highlight the complex nature of the design process [@Baker2010;
 @Cao2010] as well as the role of design constraints [@Onarheim2010;
 @Savage1998].
-However, it is not clear how visualization design decisions, such as those established by the levels of the nested model [@Munzner2009], fit into these models presented by the design community.
-During this project in [@sec:formulation], we struggled to reconcile the visualization design decisions we wanted to make with these various creative process models used by other types of designers.
+Design constraints and complex ordering of design activities were not explicitly captured in many existing visualization process models, and this led to a lack of flexibility when trying to track, describe, and document our own design processes.
+Furthermore, by failing to connect to design decisions or levels of the nested model [@Munzner2009], these models did not emphasize the importance of design rationale for decision-making which can play a critical role in how a complex design process unfolds.

 By reflecting on our own design process in [@sec:formulation], we identify a